ashleyjohnston13/TechnicalPortfolio/projects/R/Clustering-Analysis/README.md

 # Clustering Analysis in R
 ### K-Means + Hierarchical Clustering

-This project demonstrates unsupervised learning techniques using R. I performed both k-means and hierarchical clustering to identify natural groupings in an example dataset and visualize the structure of those clusters.
+This project demonstrates unsupervised learning techniques using R. I performed both k-means and hierarchical clustering to identify natural groupings in a dataset and visualize the structure of those clusters.

 This assignment reflects work completed in my Business Analytics coursework at the University of Tennessee, where we practiced clustering, scaling, interpreting outputs, and choosing an appropriate number of clusters.